-I am actively involved in a variety of science education programs.
-I have contributed to numerous summer teacher training workshops, including several that have been based at field sites in the western United States that serve as analogs for processes on the terrestrial planets (including the Channeled Scablands, the Columbia River flood basalts, Yellowstone, the Snake River Plains, the Cascade volcanos, Meteor Crater, and Mono Lake).
-I have also contributed to the development of a variety of education products designed for use in either formal classroom education or in informal education settings such as libraries.
+Dr. Kiefer is actively involved in a variety of science education programs.
+He has contributed to numerous summer teacher training workshops, including several that have been based at field sites in the western United States that serve as analogs for processes on the terrestrial planets (including the Channeled Scablands, the Columbia River flood basalts, Yellowstone, the Snake River Plains, the Cascade volcanos, Meteor Crater, and Mono Lake).
+He has also contributed to the development of a variety of educational products designed for use in either formal classroom settings or in informal education settings such as libraries.